-Infratil Limited ('the Company') is a company domiciled in New Zealand and registered under the Companies Act 1993.
-The Company is listed on the NZX and ASX, and is an issuer in terms of the Financial Market Conducts Act 2013.
 The financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ('NZ GAAP') and comply with New Zealand equivalents to International Financial Reporting Standards ('NZ IFRS') and other applicable financial reporting standards as appropriate for profit-oriented entities.
 The presentation currency used in the preparation of these financial statements is New Zealand dollars, which is also the Company's functional currency, and is presented in \$ thousands unless otherwise stated.
 The principal accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.
 Comparative figures have been restated where appropriate to ensure consistency with the current period.

-The financial statements comprise statements of the following: comprehensive income; financial position; changes in equity; cash flows; significant accounting policies; and the notes to those statements are contained on pages 5 to 17 of this report.
-The financial statements are prepared on the basis of historical cost, except financial derivatives valued in accordance with accounting policy (C).
+The financial statements comprise statements of the following: comprehensive income; financial position; changes in equity; cash flows; significant accounting policies; and the notes to those statements are contained on pages 5 to 15 of this report.
+The financial statements are prepared on the basis of historical cost, except financial derivatives valued in accordance with accounting policy (D).